Shulamit Aloni

-Shulamit Aloni (שולמית אלוני; 27 December 1927 – 24 January 2014) was an Israeli politician.
-She founded the Ratz party, was leader of the Meretz party, Leader of the Opposition from 1988 to 1990, and served as Minister of Education from 1992 to 1993.
-In 2000, she won the Israel Prize.
+Shulamit Aloni (שולמית אלוני; 27 December 1927 – 24 January 2014, née Adler) was an Israeli politician.
+She founded the progressive Ratz party, was leader of the Meretz party, Leader of the Opposition from 1988 to 1990, and served as Minister of Education from 1992 to 1993.
+In 2000 she won the Israel Prize.
+Throughout her decades-long political career, Aloni advocated for secularism, a peaceful solution to the Israeli–Palestinian conflict, equal treatment of Arab citizens of Israel and Palestinians and introduced the law that decriminalised homosexuality.

 Biography

 Early life

 Shulamit Adler was born in Poland.
 Her mother was a seamstress and her father was a carpenter, both descended from Polish rabbinical families.
 The family migrated to Mandatory Palestine when she was a child, and Aloni grew up in Tel Aviv.
 She was sent to boarding school during World War II while her parents served in the British Army.
+During the war, her younger brother Mordechai took his own life.

-As a youth she was a member of the socialist Zionist Hashomer Hatzair youth movement and the Palmach.
+As a youth, Aloni was a member of the socialist Zionist Hashomer Hatzair youth movement and the Palmach.
 During the 1948 Arab–Israeli War, she was involved in military struggles for the Old City of Jerusalem and was captured by Jordanian forces.
 Following the establishment of the state of Israel, she worked with child refugees and helped establish a school for immigrant children.
 She taught in a school while studying law.
 After her marriage in 1952 to Reuven Aloni, the founder of Israel Lands Administration, she moved to Kfar Shmaryahu.
 Aloni joined Mapai in 1959.
 She also worked as an attorney, hosted a radio show called After Working Hours giving legal advice to ordinary Israelis and wrote columns for the newspaper Yediot Ahronoth and the weekly LaIsha.